 The pairing approach

-The experts recommended trying to find harmony in the pairing: one product should not overwhelm the other, but rather enhance some of the nuances that could remain unnoticed otherwise.
+The experts recommended trying to find harmony in the pairing of cigars and balsamic vinegar: one product should not overwhelm the other, but rather enhance some of the nuances that could remain unnoticed otherwise.
 “We want a pairing that can surprise us” says Mr. Malpighi.

 Mr. Nesti explains that “the only ingredients of the ABTM DOP are cooked grape-must and time.
 Similarly, the only ingredients of a fine cigar are water, tobacco and time.
 When pairing a Toscano cigar, we usually choose something that contrasts the astringency, typical of Kentucky tobacco, although the great red wines and some coffees extracted in percolation are exceptions.
 In reality what I’m looking for is always the balance of two great products which must never overwhelm, but try to gift new perceptions to the palate.”